mu373/bucketdrop/README.md

 1. Download the latest release
 2. Move `BucketDrop.app` to your Applications folder
-3. Open the app — it will appear in your menubar
+3. Open the app.
+It will appear in your menubar

 ## Setup